UNIVERSE-HPC/course-material/technology_and_tooling/best_practices/linters_python.md

 with your code are detected, if any.
 ::::

-It is possible to automate these kind of code checks with GitHub's Continuous Integration service GitHub Actions - we will come back to automated linting in the episode on ["Diagnosing Issues and Improving Robustness"](../24-diagnosing-issues-improving-robustness/index.html).
+It is possible, and desirable, to automate these kind of code checks with GitHub's Continuous Integration service GitHub Actions.
+See our section on [GitHub Actions](/software_project_management/continuous_integration/github_actions) for details.